bnf/slim-typo3/README.md

 ------------

 This extension provides a TYPO3 RequestHandler which runs a Slim App.
-The Slim App will be executed when one of the routes match the request.
+The Slim App will be executed when one of its routes match the request.
-If not the default TYPO3 RequestHandler will be executed.
+If no route matches, the lower prioritized default TYPO3 RequestHandler(s) will be executed.

+This request handler basically works like a TYPO3 eID (executed with identically environment), but with proper routing and nice looking URLs.

 Note: The EIDRequestHandler has higher priority and will not be influenced by this router.
-That means the slim app cannot accept a parameter 'eID'.
+That means the slim app can not accept a GET parameter `eID`.

 Usage
 -----